TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-rate-limit-oas.md

 on specific endpoints.
 This middleware is configured in the [Tyk OAS API Definition](https://tyk.io/docs/tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc/#operation), either via the Tyk Dashboard API or in the API Designer.

+If you’re using the legacy Tyk Classic APIs, then check out the [Tyk Classic](https://tyk.io/docs/product-stack/tyk-gateway/middleware/endpoint-rate-limit-classic/) page.

 ## Configuring a rate limit in the Tyk OAS API Definition

 The design of the Tyk OAS API Definition takes advantage of the